Arizona residency for tuition purposes

 Questions

-If you would like to discuss your circumstance or eligibility, have questions about Prop 308, contact our office at 928-523-6464 or by email at Residency@nau.edu.
+If you would like to discuss your circumstance or eligibility, contact our office at 928-523-6464 or by email at Residency@nau.edu.